Biomass fuels: Municipal solid waste

 - Mass burn MSW combustion

-- Processing of MSW into refuse-derived fuel (RDF), and combustion of the RDF
+- Processing of MSW into refuse-derived fuel (RDF), and combustion of the

 - Landfilling of MSW and collection and combustion of the landfill gas (LFG).